 \subsection{Non-Markovianity}

 Now we consider the relation between the non-Markovianity of the qubit dynamics and the redundancy measure (\ref{eq:red}).
-Our model provides a good foundation to investigate this connection as there is clear delineation of memory effects in terms of information back-flow to the open quantum system.

-We illustrate the concepts surrounding non-Markovianity in this model by starting with the following definition.
+Our model provides a good foundation to investigate this connection as there is clear delineation of memory effects in terms of information backflow to the open quantum system. \\ We illustrate the concepts surrounding non-Markovianity in this model by starting with the following definition.
 Let us state that if the family of dynamical maps $\Phi(t,0)$ governing the evolution

-is divisible into two completely positive and trace preserving maps (CPTP)\textemdash that is,
+is divisible into two completely positive and trace preserving maps (CPTP), that is,

 then $\rho_S$ undergoes a Markovian evolution.
-Here the notion of divisibility is enough to distinguish between what is considered Markovian and non-Markovian behaviour \cite{Wolf2008,*Rivas2014,*Luo2012,*Rivas2010,*DeVega2017}.
+Here the notion of divisibility is enough to distinguish between what is considered Markovian and non-Markovian behavior \cite{Wolf2008,*Rivas2014,*Luo2012,*Rivas2010,*DeVega2017}.
 However, it should be stressed that CPTP maps associated with time-dependent Markov processes are categorically different from those which form a dynamical semigroup \cite{BreuerTOQS2002}.
 In a similar way, the situation where a given amount of information leaks back to the open system has been shown to be intimately related to the non-Markovian properties of the quantum channel.
-The Breuer, Laine, Piilo (BLP) measure of non-Markovianity \cite{Breuer2009}, as an example, is rooted in the particular interpretation of shared information as the distinguishability of a pair of input states $\{\rho^1_S,\rho^2_S\}$ to the channel.
-Their distinguishability is characterised by the trace distance $D(\rho^1_S,\rho^2_S)$, given by
+The Breuer-Laine-Piilo (BLP) measure of non-Markovianity \cite{Breuer2009}, as an example, is rooted in the particular interpretation of shared information as the distinguishability of a pair of input states $\{\rho^1_S,\rho^2_S\}$ to the channel.
+Their distinguishability is characterized by the trace distance $D(\rho^1_S,\rho^2_S)$, given by

 where $|A|=\sqrt{A^{\dagger}A}$.
 Under a divisible map (\ref{eq:divisdynmap}) the rate of change in the trace distance over any time interval is always negative.
 One can then show that the distinguishability of the pair of states is a monotonically decreasing function in time\textemdash overall, corresponding to a continual loss of information from $S$ to $E$ \cite{Breuer2016}.
-Variation from this behaviour, i.e. when the trace distance temporally increases, indicates that the process is nondivisible through reverse flow of information back to the open system.
+Variation from this behavior, i.e., when the trace distance temporally increases, indicates that the process is nondivisible through reverse flow of information back to the open system.
 In terms of the rate of change of the trace distance,